ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get SSL Port Number

 SSL Port number is used in redis clients for making connection to an Azure Cache for Redis instance.
-It returns an integer which will be used as SSL port number in redis client if  operation is successful or error if the operation is unsuccessful.
+It returns a integer which will be used as SSL port number in redis client if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 int|error response = azureRedisManagementClient->getSSLPortNumber(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");